Motu Patlu: Movies

-Christmas Special Episodes

 Merchandising and promotion

 Since the inception of the television series, its creators, Lotpot magazine, Maya Digital Studios and Nickelodeon India are aggressively promoting its merchandising, the series products and tie-ups.

 In March 2014, Nick India tied up with the Yellow Diamond chips brand for promotion of its products across various media.
 In November 2014 a major deal was signed by Horlicks for promotion of its brand with the series's characters in its marketing advertisements.